utlib/collections-uoft/docs/documentation/2024-migration-guide.md

 **5) I never had a Collections U of T repository on Islandora.
 Can I add a new repository to the New Collections U of T Platform for my UTL library/archive department?**

+**2026 update:** UTL library, special collections, and archives units who meet the service requirements can [request a new repository](https://utlib.github.io/collections-uoft/documentation/adding-new-collections) at any time.

-_Due to service capacity from July 1, 2024 to Summer 2025 we will not be adding any new repositories into New Collections U of T. You can [email us](mailto:digitalinitiatives@library.utoronto.ca) to [request a new repository](https://utlib.github.io/collections-uoft/documentation/adding-new-collections) at any time.
+_2024: Due to service capacity from July 1, 2024 to Summer 2025 we will not be adding any new repositories into New Collections U of T. You can [email us](mailto:digitalinitiatives@library.utoronto.ca) to [request a new repository](https://utlib.github.io/collections-uoft/documentation/adding-new-collections) at any time.
 Collections U of T service staff will review these requests and onboard new repositories beginning in Fall 2025 for you to begin using the Collections U of T service._

 **6) What are the Collections U of T permalinks to collections and images?**